 4. What are our results?

 During difficult times, you need to communicate frequently and honestly to employees in particular about financial and operating performance.
 How does your organization define results?
 Do your results need redefining in view of the recession?
 If the results are bad, then share information about management plans to turn around the operating results.
-If you try to hide bad results, employees and other stakeholders will invariably suspect the worst, so level with them, at least enough so they feel you are genuine about your reporting to them.
+If you try to hide bad results, employees and other stakeholders will invariably suspect the worst, so level with them – at least enough so they feel you are genuine about your reporting to them.
+And they are likely to be sympathetic in these times.
 Obviously you don’t share too much commercially sensitive material.

 5. What is our plan?

-Stakeholders, especially employees, want to know what management is doing to weather the storm and position your organization for a better future when the problem times are over.
+Stakeholders, especially employees, want to know what management is doing to weather the storm and position your organization for a future successfully dealing with today’s issues.
 Share with them the broad outline of your plans – what goals you will strengthen or abandon.
-That will reassure them that you have sound managers who are preparing to capitalize on future opportunities.
+That will reassure them that you have sound managers who are preparing to move ahead and capitalize on future opportunities.

 If you are able to provide your main stakeholders internally and externally with this vital information you will be making a significant contribution to your organization’s future.